jayden-chan/messenger-stat/README.md

 try it out you can follow these steps:

 ### Dependencies
-messenger-stat relies on the following shell commands:
+messenger-stat depends on the following programs:
 * `gnuplot`
 * `convert` (ImageMagick)
 * `pdftex`